mapterhorn/mapterhorn/pipelines/README.md

 3-1-0-3.pmtiles
 ```

-In **create**, we iterate over all downsampling items in descending child zoom order and we first check if the involved aggregation items have changed since the last aggregation.
+In **run**, we iterate over all downsampling items in descending child zoom order and we first check if the involved aggregation items have changed since the last aggregation.
 If not, we can skip this item.
 Else process it as follows:

 First we create a map from child tile id to pmtiles file by expanding the children of each file.
 Then, for each parent tile we get the 4 children to fill a 1024 by 1024 float32 array.
 We half the size to 512 by 512 using 2 by 2 averaging.
 The tiles are then encoded as terrarium again and written as webp to disk.
 Then we pack the webps into a pmtiles archive and store it in the pmtiles-store folder with the same file location convention as for aggregation items.